pwnjack/gulpfile-bower/README.md

     gulp clean

 This will delete completely the /public folder and all it's contents without asking for a confirm.
+Although it won't affect the /src folder, so after cleaning you can always re-run gulp to compile everything again, without loosing any change you did, except if you modified something directly in the public folder, but this is not supposed to happen, because as said, you should work only on the files inside your /src folder.

     gulp watch

-When you have to get back to work on your project after you restarted your computer, or after the terminal throwed an error and interrupted the initial watch task, run it again with this command.
+When you have to get back to work on your project after you restarted your computer, or after the terminal throws an error, or for any other reason that may have interrupted the initial watch task, run it again with this command.